 PI: Corrine Voils, PhD

-HELI is a week-long research and leadership immersion program focused on increasing the number of investigators, particularly minority investigators, engaged in health disparities research to achieve health equity.
+HELI is typically an annual, week-long research and leadership immersion program focused on increasing the number of investigators, particularly minority investigators, engaged in health disparities research to achieve health equity.

-AHEAD is an infrastructure to provide UW health equity scholars a critical mass for collaborative activities.
-Additionally, the AHEAD Research Pilot Award Program awards funding to junior scholars to advance their health equity research.
+AHEAD is an infrastructure and pilot funding opportunity to provide UW health equity scholars a critical mass for collaborative activities.

 CCHE prioritizes the use of campus and other resources to support community-led strategies to address inequities in health and health outcomes.
 Check out our ‘menu’ of curated expertise available for community audiences!